marcelovani/bfd/README.md

    where it is displayed in the block settings, DO NOT display the title of the block.
 Finally, copy the **modal button code** in the corresponding page.

+## ERROR 403 & 404 PAGE
+Find the HTML code for those page in the HTML folder.
+You should desactivate the display of the block title for those page.

 ## VIEW CONTENT HITS
-To display the view counter on the public website, you gtans permission to anonymous  to **View content hits** at the page `/admin/people/permissions`
+To display the view counter on the public website, you have to activate the **core** module statistics at `/admin/modules` and grant permission to anonymous to **View content hits** at the page`/admin/people/permissions`.

 CREATE CONTENT
 ======